mayalino-1836927/assignment1protests/README.md

 I do notice that some
 - Does the change in the number of protests from 2019 to 2020 surprise you?
 Why or why not?

-It does not surprise me, since
+It does not surprise me, since many events have ocurred in between those dates that have caused people to take to the streets.
 - Do a bit of research.
 Find at least *two specific policies* that have been changed as a result of protests in 2020.
 These may be at the city, state, or University level.
 Please provide a basic summary, as well as a link to each article.

 Breonna's Law: